tripulse/shsrv/README.md

 ### Usage
 Run `./server /bin/bash` to run the server to serve a `bash` shell per connection.
 After `/bin/bash` can follow multiple arguments with which the executable will be run.
+You may use `netcat` to act as the client (flexibility, bam!
+Can your SSH do this?) like `netcat 0.0.0.0 8788`.

+IP is obtained from `ip -4` and port is obtained from the output of `./server`.

 [1]: https://man7.org/linux/man-pages/man2/accept.2.html